AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## March 2021 {#doc-updates-march-2021}

+The "Help & support options" page for Campaign Standard has been integrated into the core documentation.
+[Read more](../../support.md)

 The section listing the key steps to send a message has been enhanced with additional information and references.
 [Read more](../../channels/using/key-steps-to-send-a-message.md)

 Information has been added to specify that, when selecting au audience in a query, its definition is copied and not referenced.
 [Read more](../../audiences/using/selecting-an-audience-in-a-message.md)